ngshiheng/atomic-url/README.md

 Before publishing your code you need to edit `wrangler.toml` file and add your Cloudflare `account_id` - more information about configuring and publishing your code can be found [in the documentation](https://developers.cloudflare.com/workers/learning/getting-started#7-configure-your-project-for-deployment).

+## Optional: CI/CD

+1. This project uses [Wrangler actions](https://github.com/marketplace/actions/deploy-to-cloudflare-workers-with-wrangler) to automatically publish worker.

+    To do so, add `CF_API_TOKEN` into your GitHub repository secrets.
+You can [create your API token](https://dash.cloudflare.com/profile/api-tokens) using the `Edit Cloudflare Workers` template.

+2. This project also uses [semantic-release](https://github.com/semantic-release/npm) to automatically publish to NPM.

+    To enable this, you will need to create a `NPM_TOKEN` via [npm create token](https://docs.npmjs.com/getting-started/working_with_tokens#how-to-create-new-tokens) and add it to your GitHub repository secrets.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.